esamattis/redux-render-prop/README.md

 });

-// Create render prop component for counters.
+// Create render prop component for counters. const CounterConnect = createAppComponent({
-// Own props type is used to infer types for the component props const CounterConnect = createAppComponent({
+    // state type is infered from the prepareState return value
     mapState: (state, ownProps: {name: string}) => ({
         count: state.counters[ownProps.name].count,
     }),
+    // actions type is infered from the prepareActions and
+    // ownProps type is from the mapState ownProps
     mapActions: (actions, ownProps) => ({
-        // ownProps type is infered from the mapState ownProps inc() {
+        inc() {
             actions.incrementByName(ownProps.name);
         },